SuhasParameshwara/Freshdesk.NET/README.md

 # Freshdesk.NET
-.NET application where you can make use of Freshdesk V2.0 api's
+.NET library where you can make use of Freshdesk V2.0 api's